amisha1106/Lingua_Master/README.md

    from googletrans import Translator from gtts import gTTS

-   3.Access the Website:
+3. Access the Website:
    Open your browser and navigate to http://localhost:5500 to start using Lingua Master.